-Companies operating in Latin America continue to face unique challenges in managing and mitigating legal exposure in the United States and should expect to remain under the microscope of U.S. regulators.
+Companies operating in Latin America continue to face unique challenges in managing and mitigating legal exposure in the US and should expect to remain under the microscope of US regulators.
 Given this backdrop, companies in the region should focus on implementing robust compliance measures to minimize exposure.
-They also should implement critical response plans and be prepared to act quickly and nimbly in response to regulator inquiries.
+They should also implement critical response plans and be prepared to act quickly and nimbly in response to regulator inquiries.
+Latham & Watkins' White Collar Defense & Investigations Practice features regulatory practitioners, career defense advocates, and former high-ranking government lawyers and is well-placed to advise companies operating in Latin America on how to fortify their compliance programs in anticipation of increased regulatory focus on the region.